ppy/osu-wiki/wiki/FAQ/en.md

 The placement of in-game cursor does not matter when playing normally.
 If [Relax][Relax wikilink] mod was enabled, the control of the catcher will be the in-game cursor instead.
-However, this will make the play unrankable (as it defeats the only challenge of osu!catch; fixed catcher speed and catcher plate control).
+However, the play unrankable when Relax mod was enabled (as it defeats the only challenge of osu!catch; fixed catcher speed and catcher plate control).

 ### What is osu!mania?
 _Full explanation: [osu!mania][osu!mania wikilink]_